MehmetEnis/teams-app-theme-switcher/README.md

 # Theme Switcher

-This will help you dynamically change/switch a theme depending on what MS Teams APP selected theme is
+This will help you dynamically change/switch a theme depending on what MS Teams APP selected theme is,

 Please see here for more info
 <https://blogs.msdn.microsoft.com/richard_dizeregas_blog/2017/02/07/microsoft-teams-and-custom-tab-theme/>